-Uhm, I see reading going many places.
+Uhm, I see reading in Nigeria going many places.
 Schools and social media are adapting to it.
 And, Nigerian authors are definitely gems to be treasured.
 I think packaging matters.

 There are a substantial number of people who love to read.
 We can also have more workshops, seminars and masterclasses.
 It’s something I’m thinking of doing actually.

 Oh wow.
 “Black people don’t read because they haven’t eaten” DO YOU AGREE?
 DO YOU THINK POVERTY IS A MAJOR FACTOR?